zb87-dev/image-resizing/README.md

 > npm run worker

+## 7. Run the frontend

+Navigate to the frontend folder, copy sample.env into .env and setup api url.
+Default one is http://localhost:3000

 ## Running e2e tests

 In order to run e2e tests, open **api** folder and create test.env with appropriate values.
 Then you can run